 For example if you are viewing a parish page and use this topic up arrow you will see a page with parish, county, country and UK+I headings and the entries on the topic on each of those pages.
-If the entries are on associated pages rather than the higher level place page itself then they will initially appear as blue bars.
+If the entries are on associated pages rather than the place page itself then they will initially appear as blue bars.
 Click on the bars to see the whole of that entry.
-If you start at a higher level (eg county) you will only see the remaing levels above that (two entries for country and UK+I).
+If you start at a county level you will only see the levels above that (country and UK+I).

 You will see these alongside some of the topic links in the two columns either side of the map in place pages.
 They will only appear on topics that do not have an entry lower down that same place page.